SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/04-Homework.md

 Remove all repeating elements from the array.

-Print the result elements separated by single space.
+Print the result elements(the remaining ones), separated by a single space.

 # Example
 | Input   | Output | Comments   |